The wolf lies down with the lamb (Isaiah 11:6) - an interpretation

 The two, wolves and lambs, never calmly settle down next to the other, but Jesus radically transforms relationships.
 The prophecy shapes our dreams about how the terrifying normal can be reversed.
 Saul’s conversion (cf. Acts 9) provides a wonderful picture of how the wolf predator, Saul, goes after the lambs in Antioch but later, upon his conversion, lies down with them (Jewish and Gentile believers).

 Because of the gospel, innate enemies actually become lovingly committed to each other.
-For instance, I attend a Chinese church where there are believers from Taiwan and mainland China.
+For instance, I attend a Chinese church with believers from Taiwan and mainland China.
 Politically speaking, the large country of China, like the wolf, threatens the smaller and more vulnerable Taiwan—much like the sheep.
 But because of their common commitment to Christ, they together engage in worship, discipleship, and evangelism.
 Jesus, in His time on earth, invited all to follow Him and follow the principles of love.
 These otherwise implausible scenes have become regular occurrences in our churches.
 Praise the Lord!

 A Study of Interpreting Isaiah 11